.NET Indexing

 Identity

 Unless specified, the service automatically assigns an ID to an indexed document.
-To explicitly specify an ID, either modify the command or annotate a property on the indexed class with the ID attribute.
-In both cases, the ID's value must be compatible with the DocumentID
+To select an ID explicitly, modify the command or annotate a property on the indexed class with the ID attribute.
+In either case, the ID's value must be compatible with the DocumentID

 type.